b-lukaszuk/BS_wJ_eng/contents/leap_year.md

 ## Problem {#sec:leap_year_problem}

-As you probably know an astronomical year is slightly less than 365 days (roughly 365.25 days).
+As you probably know an astronomical year is slightly less than 365 days (roughly 365.2425 days).
 For that reason [the Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) got common years (365 days each) and [leap years](https://en.wikipedia.org/wiki/Leap_year).

-You task is to write a function that detects whether a given year is leap (according to the Gregorian calendar).
+You task is to write a function that detects whether a given year is a leap year (according to the Gregorian calendar).
 Feel free to test it, e.g. on the following input: [1792, 1859, 1900, 1918, 1974, 1985, 2000, 2012] of which only 1792, 2000, and 2012 are leap years.